 Investing in our securities involves risks.
-In addition to the other information in this Quarterly Report on Form 10-Q, stockholders and potential investors should carefully consider the risks and uncertainties discussed in the section "Item 1A - Risk Factors" in our 2015 Form 10-K, as supplemented by the risks and uncertainties discussed elsewhere in this Quarterly Reports on 10-Q. The risks and uncertainties discussed in our 2015 Form 10-K and Quarterly Reports on Form 10-Q are not the only ones that may materialize.
-Additional risks and uncertainties discussed in our 2015 Form 10-K and the Quarterly Reports on Form 10-Q actually materialize, our business operations.
-If any of the risks and uncertainties discussed in our 2015 Form 10-K and the Quarterly Reports on Form 10-Q actually materialize, our business, financial condition and/or results of operations could be materially adversely affected, the trading price of our common stock could decline and a stockholder could lose all or part of his or her investment.
+In addition to the other information in this Quarterly Report on Form 10-Q, stockholders and potential investors should carefully consider the risks and uncertainties discussed in the section "Item 1A.
+Risk Factors" in our 2015 Form 10-K, as supplemented by the risks and uncertainties discussed below and elsewhere in this Quarterly Report on 10-Q. The risks and uncertainties set forth below and discussed elsewhere in this Quarterly Report on Form 10-Q and described in our 2015 Form 10-K are not the only ones that may materialize.
+Additional risks and uncertainties not presently known to us or that we currently consider to be immaterial may also impair our business operations.
+If any of the risks and uncertainties set forth below or in our 2015 Form 10-K actually materialize, our business, financial condition and/or results of operations could be materially adversely affected, the trading price of our common stock could decline and a stockholder could lose all or part of his or her investment.
+Additional risks and uncertainties not presently known to us or that we currently consider immaterial may also impair our business operations.
 In particular, the reader's attention is drawn to the discussion in "Item 2 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Overview."